MicrosoftDocs/dynamics365smb-docs/financials/ui-search.md

 ---
 # Searching for a Page or Report
-You can find pages and reports by choosing the search icon in the top right corner of the address bar.
+You can find pages and reports by choosing the **Search for Page or Report** icon in the top right corner of the address bar.
 Look for this icon:

 ![Search for Page or Report](media/ui-search/search.png "Search for Page or Report")